adelimon/vanity-numbers-connect/src/README.md

 * You have NodeJS 10 or greater instaled.
 I developed using 12.6.0 but this was just what I had installed to begin with.

 ## Running Javascript package locally
 This package can be run locally, via `npm start`.
-You will need a couple of env vars to do that:
+You will need a couple of env vars to do that.  package.json assumes you have these.
+You can change them as needed in the `start` section:
 ```
 LOCAL_MODE=true
 AWS_REGION=us-east-1